 I will cover the costs of professional poster printing for conferences at UVic or elsewhere for lab members at any level who are interested in presenting.
 UVic’s Psi Chi Chapter hosts an excellent annual undergraduate research conference called Making Waves that honours students are usually required to present at, and undergraduate research assistants are strongly encouraged to consider doing so as well.
 It is a very friendly, low-stress introduction to conference presentations, and you can present on research or analyses you have done in the lab, as part of a class, or even a research proposal.

 Another excellent yet low-key local-ish conference members of this lab often attend and/or present at is NOWCAM, which is held in mid-May and aims to showcase graduate and undergraduate student research.
-NOWCAM 2019 will be held right here at UVic so all students are especially encouraged to apply to present (and undergraduates who have already presented at Making Waves can apply to present the same poster).
+When NOWCAM is held locally (i.e., Victoria or the Lower Mainland) all students are especially encouraged to apply to present (and undergraduates who have already presented at Making Waves can apply to present the same poster).

 Lab Practices